Batman: Earth One

 Batman: Earth One is a series of graphic novels written by Geoff Johns and illustrated by Gary Frank.
 The series is a modernized re-imagining of DC Comics' long-running Batman comic book franchise as part of the company's Earth One imprint.
 Earth One's Batman exists alongside other revamped DC characters in Earth One titles, including Superman: Earth One and Wonder Woman: Earth One, as well as other graphic novels.

-The premise of Batman: Earth One takes place in the alternate continuity of the Earth One universe, which features an updated and more realistic reinterpretation of Batman's story.
-While the characters presented remain relatively faithful to their original counterparts from the DC Universe, they still differ from each other in a number of notable aspects and characteristics.
-For instance: Batman himself, who is usually depicted as a near-perfect crime-fighter in the comic books, is portrayed in the novels as inexperienced and constantly prone to mistakes, although he gains practice and becomes more competent as the volumes go by.
+Batman: Earth One takes place in the alternate continuity of the Earth One universe, which features a reinterpretation of Batman's story.
+The characters presented are vastly different from the depiction they are usually associated with.
+For instance: Batman himself, who is usually depicted as a near-perfect crimefighter in the comic books, is portrayed in the novels as inexperienced and prone to mistakes, although he gains practice and becomes more competent as the volumes go by.

 Announced in 2009, the Batman: Earth One series was launched with the publication of its Volume One on July 4, 2012.
-Later that same year, Volume Two was confirmed for release in 2013, but was postponed and debuted on May 6, 2015.
-Originally announced for a release in 2018, Volume Three, the final volume in the series, had been pushed back for three years until published on June 8, 2021.
-The series received a mostly positive response from both critics and readers, with Johns' writing and unique, realistic and humanizing re-imagining of the titular character, along with Frank's artwork, being singled out for praise.
+Volume Two was originally scheduled for release in 2013, but was postponed and debuted on May 6, 2015.
+Originally scheduled for a release in 2018, Volume Three had been pushed back for three years until published on June 8, 2021.
+The series received a positive response from both critics and readers, with Frank's artwork being singled out for praise.